youssefp2003/WaterTrackingApp/README.md

 ### **User Authentication**
 - **Secure Sign-up and Login**: Using Firebase Authentication for secure access.
-- **Google Sign-in Integration**: Log in with Google for a seamless experience.
-- **Password Reset**: Easily reset your password with email-based recovery.

 ### **Water Intake Tracking**
 - **Log Water Intake**: Track water consumption with customizable amounts.